Practical things that you can do to help yourself

 Grieving will make you very tired as it uses up a huge amount of your emotional energy.
 Just at the time when we need sleep the most, sometimes our bodies will not let us.
 If you do start to have problems sleeping it’s important to let your GP know.
 They might prescribe you a short course of sleeping tablets, just to help you get back to a normal sleeping pattern.
 It's also worth taking a look at our sleep hub for more information and ideas for getting a better night's sleep.

 It’s hard to find the enthusiasm to cook when you’re feeling low.
 It’s very important to try to eat a healthy, well-balanced diet in order to maintain your strength.
-Our diet and nutrition hub has lots of information, recipes and tips to help you eat well
+Our diet and nutrition hub has lots of information, recipes and tips to help you eat well, including this one on energy boosting foods.

 Don’t be tempted to turn to alcohol as a way of numbing the pain.
 This will not help in the long run and could become a health issue in the future.